timmorrisdev/ms4-sea-and-shore-store/README.md

     ![No Wishlist Items](readme_assets/features_screengrabs/wishlist_page/no_items.png)

 - Admin Product Management
-    - Add prodict form for admin to input a new product to the store.
+    - Add product form for admin to input a new product to the store.
-    - If 'has variations' is selected, sumbitting the form will redirect the admin to add variations of the product.
+    - If 'has variations' is selected, submitting the form will redirect the admin to add variations of the product.

     ![Add Product Form](readme_assets/features_screengrabs/product_management/add_product.png)